 2. Understanding that when attention has not been given to a dog or cat’s coat for months, a shave may be the only solution.

 3. Discuss with our groomer what kind of a cut you would like, and set a goal to eventually achieve that goal if your dog is matted for their first grooming.
 This includes regularly scheduling grooming appointments and learning proper home maintenance for your dog or cat.

-Countryside Veterinary Service is a flea free clinic.
+Nokomis Veterinary Service is a flea free clinic.
 If a pet enters the clinic with fleas, he/she will be treated at the owner’s expense.